johannbuscail/react-native-web-cli/README.md

 # or
 $ npx create-react-native-web-app myApp

+# if you want to user typescript in your project
+$ npx crna myApp --typescript
+# or
+$ npx create-react-native-web-app myApp

 # if you previously installed this package globaly run this command first to uninstall the previous version:
 # npm uninstall -g create-react-native-web-app